Tinkerforge/doc/source/Hardware/Bricklets/Joystick.rst

 Test your Joystick Bricklet
 ---------------------------

+* hold bricklet connector away from you
+* up, down, right, left

 For a simple test connect your Ambient Light Sensor to an arbitrary :ref:`Brick <product_overview_bricks>` over the supplied cable (see picture below).